ONSdigital/ARCHIVED-admin-data-api/README.md

 ### Inserting CompanyHouse data into HBase

-Firstly, start HBase and open the shell, then create the namespace/table for the CompanyHouse data.
+Firstly, start HBase and open the shell, then create the namespace/table for the CompanyHouse data:

 ```shell
 start-hbase.sh